ni/nimi-python/docs/nirfsg/class.rst

         +-----------------------------------------------------------+-----------------------------------------------------------------------------------------------------------------+

         .. note:: If you set this property to :py:data:`~nirfsg.FrequencySettlingUnits.TIME_AFTER_IO`, the definition of settled for the Configuration Settled event changes.

+        .. note:: One or more of the referenced properties are not in the Python API for this driver.

         The following table lists the characteristics of this property.